 “Scott is kind enough to answer any question at any time,” said Schoening.
 “He is a phone call or text away.”

 She also says how her ramp chair and Local Trustee Rod Fields is always there for a contract question or a Local Lodge issue.
 She says she cannot forget her Assistant General Chair Kyle Carroll, who has been a huge help assisting her and supporting her in every position she has held.

-“Maria has been a fine example as a leader,” said Richard Johnsen, IAM Chief of Staff to the International President.
+“Maria has been a fine example as a leader,” said Richie Johnsen, IAM Chief of Staff to the International President.
 “I am so honored to call her my sister in arms.
 As the first female president of Local Lodge 845, I could not be more proud to see her take on that leadership role.”

 Some of the obstacles Schoening has faced is others who don’t believe she can or should be doing the job.